 Every audiophile music lover knows of the legendary sound of Koetsu phono cartridges from decades past.
 Those old enough to have experienced Sugano's Koetsus retain the memory of a musical experience unequaled.
-Few were privilegedd to own and enjoy a Koetsu.
+Few were privileged to own and enjoy a Koetsu.
 Many of the converted searched out second and third Koetsus, assuring a long, cherished relationship.

 Every audiophile music lover knows of the legendary sound of Koetsu phono cartridges from decades past.
 Those old enough to have experienced Sugano’s Koetsus retain the memory of a musical experience unequaled.
-Few were privilegedd to own and enjoy a Koetsu.
+Few were privileged to own and enjoy a Koetsu.
 Many of the converted searched out second and third Koetsus, assuring a long, cherished relationship.

 Now, in analog’s Golden Renaissance and through the efforts of Sugano’s sons, Koetsu phono cartridges are again available.
 Though limited in quantity due to their personal, handbuilt nature, the Sugano family offers a range of models including the Rosewoods, the Urushi, and the ultimate Koetsu, the Onyx Platinum.